 Likes: Highly responsive and experienced team with multiple access channels.

-Dislikes: There have been recent cases in 2020 when they had long waiting times for their support, this was mainly due to their recent shift to GCP, and also more people building website as a result of COVID resulted in a high volume of customer requests.
+Dislikes: There have been recent cases in 2020 when they had long waiting times for their support, this was mainly due to Covid and the large number of people starting to build a website simultaneously.
 I have personally tested their Live chat recently and it works just as fast as before.

-Support: Support is very friendly, fast and knowledgeable.
-They’re available 24/7 via chat, phone, email and a ticketing system.
-Free migration is included.
+Support: Support is very friendly, fast, and knowledgeable.
+They’re available 24/7 via chat, phone, email, and a ticketing system.

 Bloggers: What's the biggest blogging disaster you've dealt with?